satpalsr/sdk/docs/server.entitymanager.getallentities.md

 ## EntityManager.getAllEntities() method

-Gets all entities in the world.
+Gets all spawned entities in the world.

 **Signature:**